If you want to retire by a certain age – now is the time to start working to make that happen! It doesn’t just happen overnight.

 Leaving your money in the bank and assuming it will earn enough interest to keep you going isn’t necessarily the best option.
 You can consider other options such as investing in assets that will grow over time, like property or shares.

 However, make sure do you do research, identify the risks, and avoid getting caught up in the hype of “get rich quick schemes”.
-If you’re not sure, ask for advice.
+It’s always best to ask for professional advice from a financial planner, to ensure you’re finding the right balance on risk and reward.

 Take advantage of entitlements like Seniors Cards that will give you discounts, it will help you stick to your budget.